C4ptainCrunch/thesis/source/index.rst

 --------------------

 We first describe the statistical framework used to compare two agents and show that the strength relation is not necessarily transitive.
-Then we suggest to play a tournament to compare and rank multiple agents and we show how to limit the size of the tournament under some plausible assumptions.
+Then we suggest playing a tournament to compare and rank multiple agents and we show how to limit the size of the tournament under some plausible assumptions.

 .. _sec:compare_ab: